bcbio/bcbio-nextgen/docs/contents/installation.rst

 Calling variants with GATK's HaplotypeCaller or UnifiedGenotyper requires manual installation of the latest GATK release.
 This is freely available for academic users, but requires a manual download from the `GATK download`_ site.
 Appistry provides `a distribution of GATK for commercial users`_.
-We distribute the last freely available GATK-lite release (2.3.9) as part of the automated install but don't recommend using this for calling.
-If you don't want to use the restricted GATK version, freely available callers like FreeBayes provide a better alternative than older GATK versions.
+If you don't want to use the restricted GATK version, freely available callers like FreeBayes provide a better alternative than using older GATK versions.
 See the `FreeBayes and GATK comparison`_ for a full evaluation.

 To install GATK, download and unzip the latest version from the GATK or Appistry